Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners meet Donovan Solano and the Minnesota Twins on Tuesday at 9:40 PM ET.
+Kenta Maeda gets the nod on the mound for the Minnesota Twins against J.P.
+Crawford and the Seattle Mariners on Wednesday at 9:40 PM ET.

-The Mariners are -130 moneyline favorites for this matchup with the Twins (+110).
-The over/under is 7.5 runs for the contest (with -110 odds to go over and -110 odds to go under).
+The favored Mariners have -150 moneyline odds against the underdog Twins, who are listed at +125.
+The contest's over/under has been set at 7.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.